jedimatt42/tipi/INSTALL.md

 run dmesg to see what device sd card mounted as... presuming it was /dev/sdb:

 ```
-sudo dd if=/dev/sdb of=sdimage.img bs=4M
+sudo dd status=progress if=/dev/sdb of=sdimage.img bs=4M
 sudo kpartx -a sdimage.img
 ```

 You should be able to now mount the rootfs, or /dev/mapper/loop??p2.
+On ubuntu like desktops the volume names will show up in the UI for removable media...

 Then clear the space:

 ```
 cd /media/`whoami`/rootfs
-sudo dd if=/dev/zero of=zeroes bs=4M
+sudo dd status=progress if=/dev/zero of=zeroes bs=4M
 sudo sync
 sudo rm zeroes
 cd